 I. PURPOSE

-The purpose of this policy is to establish broad curriculum parameters for Moorhead Area Public Schools that encompasses the Minnesota Academic Standards and federal law and are aligned with creating the World's Best Workforce.
+The purpose of this policy is to establish broad curriculum parameters for Moorhead Area Public Schools that encompass the Minnesota Academic Standards and federal law and are aligned with creating comprehensive achievement and civic readiness.

 II.
 GENERAL STATEMENT

-It is the policy of Moorhead Area Public Schools to establish the "world's best workforce" in which all learning in the school district should be directed and for which all school district learners should be held accountable.
+It is the policy of Moorhead Area Public Schools to strive for comprehensive achievement and civic readiness in which all learning in the school district should be directed and for which all school district learners should be held accountable.

 III.
 DEFINITIONS